vim-advent-calendar/vimways.org/content/2019/personal-notetaking-in-vim/index.md

   up a note.
 - Powerful options for search.
 Zettelkasten eschews hierarchy and taxonomy in favour of flexible search and...
-- linking between notes.
+- Linking between notes.
 We need to be able to create a network of small notes, where we can search to find an entry point, and then traverse notes to discover related ideas.